 (a) Board of Managers.
 The overall management and control of the business and affairs of the Company will be vested in a Board of Managers ("Board of Managers" or "Board") who may delegate the day to day management and control of the business and affairs of the Company to such officers and other employees or agents as they deem necessary or advisable as and to the extent provided in this Article II.
 Subject to the provisions of this Agreement, the Board of Managers, acting by majority vote, shall have the full and complete authority, power and discretion to manage and control the business affairs and properties of the Company, to carry out any and all of the purposes of the Company set forth in Section 1.04 and to perform all acts and enter into and perform all contracts and other undertakings which it may deem necessary or advisable or incidental thereto, to make all decisions regarding those matters and to perform any and all other acts or activities customary or incident to the management of the Company's business, and the Members shall have only the voting rights specifically provided in this Agreement or, if and to the extent not specified herein, the Act.
-The Managing Member shall have the authority, on behalf and in the name of the Company, in the ordinary course of business, to take any action or make any decisions on behalf of the Company hereunder, to carry out any and all of the purposes of the Company set forth in Section 1.04 and to perform all acts and enter into and perform all contracts and other undertakings which it may deem necessary or advisable or incidental thereto, including, without limitation, the power to:
+The Managing Member shall have the authority, on behalf and in the name of the Company hereunder, to carry out any and all of the purposes of the Company set forth in Section 1.04 and to perform all acts and other undertakings which it may and all of the purposes of the Company set forth in Section 1.04 and to perform all acts and enter into and perform all contracts and other undertakings which it may deem necessary or advisable or incidental thereto, including, without limitation, the power to: